driebit/elm-css-breakpoint/README.md

 # Elm-css-breakpoint

-A set of standard non-configurable browser breakpoints for use with elm-css.
+A set of standard non-configurable media queries for use with elm-css.

 _All breakpoints use `min-width` and match `all` media types._